patbertoldo/daily-mission-mvc/README.md

 I only have two nights to prepare this sample code for presentation, so I've skipped branching in this repository.
 Sorry!
 This is my first attempt at a MVC pattern, any feedback would be greatly appreciated.

+Purpose:
+MMO and mobile games often have daily missions for the player to complete for currency or item rewards.
+The player is offered 3 missions to complete within the next 24 hours and are shown the rewards for each mission, respectively.
+Once missions are selected at random, they are set until the next reset time.
+Progress is updated in the View until it is in a claimable state.
+I have implemented this feature for Wild Life: Puzzle Story which went as far as pooling missions into difficulty categories and randomly selecting missions with a weight system so that generally easier missions would be chosen, and harder missions were less frequent but had better rewards.
+Harder missions also had multiple requirements.

 Progress (night 1):
 * Missions are created as Serialized Objects.
 * Setup basic MVC hierarchy and scripts.